JoshuaReyes0/file-shares-permissions/README.md

 </p>
 <p>

-  - On Client-1, as  <someuser>, try to access the accountants folder.
-It should fail.
+  - On Client-1, attempt to access the "accountants" folder.
+This access attempt should fail.
 </p>
 <br />